HolyBayes/pytorch_ard/README.md

 ## Experiments

+All experiments are placed at [experiments](experiments/) folder and contains baseline and implemented models comparison.

 ### Boston dataset

 Two scripts were used in the experiment: [boston_baseline.py](experiments/boston/boston_baseline.py) and [boston_ard.py](experiments/boston/boston_ard.py).
 Training procedure for each experiment was **100000 epoches, Adam(lr=1e-3)**.
 Baseline model was dense neural network with single hidden layer with hidden size 150.